jude-lawson/magic-carpet/README.md

 # Magic Carpet (Rails JSON API)

 This repo contains the backend Rails API of the Magic Carpet app.
-It serves json intended to be consumed by the [Magic Carpet Mobile App](https://github.com/jude-lawson/magic-carpet-mobile).
+It serves JSON intended to be consumed by the [Magic Carpet Front-End App](https://github.com/hmesander/magic-carpet-frontend).

 <hr>